Unwind the Feminine

 - How to teach a physical practice as a way to reflect resiliency, awareness and self-leadership

-- Explore games and practices to enhance your public speaking skills and self confidence
+- Explore games and practices to enhance your public speaking skills and self confidence (adapted for online version via optional video homework)

 - Draw on yogic thought to add depth to your classes and power to your purpose